Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Jaguars stats and trends

-- This year, the Jaguars have just one ATS win in three games as an underdog of 4 points or more.
+- The Jaguars have been underdogs by 4.5 points or more three times this season and covered the spread once.

-- Jacksonville's games this year have hit the over one time in four opportunities (25%).
+- Jacksonville's games this season have hit the over on one of four set point totals (25%).

-- When Jacksonville churns out more than 358.3 yards, the team is 0-2 against the spread and 0-2 overall.
+- When Jacksonville churns out over 358.3 yards, the team is 0-2 against the spread and 0-2 overall.

-- The Jaguars have turned the ball over seven more times (9 total) than the Titans have forced a turnover (2) this season.
+- The Jaguars have turned the ball over nine times this season, seven more turnovers than the Titans have forced (2).

 Home and road insights

-- On the road, the Titans are winless ATS (0-1) as 4-point favorites or more.
+- Away from home, the Titans are winless ATS (0-1) as 4.5-point favorites or more.

 Powered by Data Skrive.